 Embedded scholarship is a philosophical approach to transformative health research.
 Collaborative research occurs when clinicians and researchers have opportunities to work together, and their research is informed by the needs of the delivery system.

 Clemson’s top-tier health research faculty members are integrating, or embedding, themselves within the Greenville Health System (GHS) to experience and understand health care problems and delivery.
 These scholars work with clinicians and health care leaders to develop, create and analyze transformative solutions to the problems in close partnership.

 The embedded scholarship initiative includes both a competitive postdoctoral program and a Faculty Fellows program.

-The senior faculty members who are named as Faculty Fellows serve as leaders in collaborative health research between Clemson and GHS.
+Clemson University engages senior level faculty members in transforming health care through CUSHR Faculty Fellowships.
+The Fellows serve as leaders in collaborative health research between Clemson and GHS.
 Each Faculty Fellow is strategically embedded in a GHS department, shifting their focus from their regular teaching duties to developing a comprehensive research agenda with their embedded GHS department.

 Embedded research assistant professors and postdoctoral fellows are junior research faculty researchers who integrate cutting-edge research methods and experience into the Greenville Health System.
 The postdoctoral fellows work with a Clemson faculty mentor and a GHS clinical mentor to evaluate, analyze and create solutions to health care challenges.